Yes, we do. Call us and we'll send one of our staff members out as soon as possible.

 You don’t.
 Everything in the house might be working perfectly and yet it might be unsafe.
 That’s why National Fire Protection Association, National Electric Code and the Occupational Safety and Health Administration all recommend having your electrical system checked once a year.

 Absolutely.
 That is one of reasons we recommend the plan to our customers.
-The Home Protection Plan is a way to give you and your family piece of mind that your electrical system is safe and operating properly.
+The Safety and Savings Plan is a way to give you and your family piece of mind that your electrical system is safe and operating properly.

 Once the surge protector is in place and connected it will redirect surges to the ground and lessen the energy.
 The surge protection selected must have a UL rating on response time.
 A point to remember is that the greater the surge current rating, the longer the surge protector will last.